eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 Discovery Server GuidPrefix by string
 -------------------------------------

-Using tag ``guid``, the GuidPrefix of the Discovery Server will be set as it.
+The GuidPrefix of the Discovery Server can be configured using ``guid`` tag.
 Be aware of using the correct format for GuidPrefix.
 That is, 12 hexadecimal numbers (lower than ``ff``) separated with ``.``.